-- 1. Evidence obtained as a result of the substantial violation of this Code and any other evidence lawfully obtained based on such evidence, if it worsens the legal status of the accused, shall be considered inadmissible and shall have no legal effect. - 2.
-Evidence shall also be considered inadmissible if it has been obtained in accordance with the procedure established under this Code but a reasonable doubt has not been refuted that it has been replaced, or that its properties have been substantially changed or that the traces remaining on it have substantially disappeared. - 3.
-The burden of proving admissibility of evidence of the prosecution and of inadmissibility of evidence of the defence shall lie with the prosecutor. - 4.
-A party shall be obliged to submit to the court information on the origin of its own evidence. - 5.
-A court shall decide the admissibility of evidence.
-A court decision shall be reasoned. - 6.
-Inadmissible evidence may not serve as grounds for a court decision.
+1. Evidence obtained as a result of the substantial violation of this Code and any other evidence lawfully obtained based on such evidence, if it worsens the legal status of the accused, shall be considered inadmissible and shall have no legal effect.

+2. Evidence shall also be considered inadmissible if it has been obtained in the manner prescribed by this Code but a reasonable doubt has not been refuted that it has been replaced, or that its properties have been substantially changed or that the traces remaining on it have substantially disappeared.

+3. The burden of proving admissibility of evidence of the prosecution and of inadmissibility of evidence of the defence shall lie with the prosecutor.

+4. A party shall be obliged to submit to the court information on the origin of its own evidence.

+5. A court shall decide the issue of inadmissibility of evidence.
+A court decision shall be reasoned.

+6. Inadmissible evidence may not serve as grounds for a court decision.

-Decision of the Constitutional Court of Georgia of 31 July 2015 No 2/2/579 - website, 18.8.2015
+Decision of the Constitutional Court of Georgia No 2/2/579 of 31 July 2015 - website, 18.8.2015 a) a universally known fact;